huntdatacenter/docs/docs/about/tingweeks.md

 # Ting weeks

-We aim to arrange our "ting weeks" three times a year.
-A "ting" is a meeting where we come together and discuss the best path forward to elevate data-driven science.
+A "Ting week" the time of the year where we come together and discuss the best path forward elevating data-driven science.
+We aim to arrange our ting weeks three times a year, in the fall, winter and spring.

 [[toc]]